 Flow-normalized volume change results

 Given sediment transport increases nonlinearly with flow, it can be helpful to remove flow variability from the analysis to compare volume change under approximately equal flow conditions.
 For example, given equal flow, we would expect an unstable reach to change more than a stable one.
-Figure 4.9the flow-normalized total change results for the reach downstream of Overton Bridge.
-Similar results cannot be accurately depicted for the upstream reach due to incomplete flow data.
-When normalized by flow (Figure 4.9), the difference between pre-and post-augmentation total volume change is significantly decreased compared to Figure 4.8A. isindicates that the reduction in downstream volume change in the post-augmentation period can largely be explained by the reduction in flow during that time and that this reach can be interpreted as stable.
+As will be further discussed in Section 4.4.3, the pre-augmentation period experienced greater flow than the post-augmentation period, and Figure 4.9A shows that the pre-augmentation period also experienced greater total volume change.
+Figure 4.9B shows that when these results are normalized by flow, the difference between pre- and post-augmentation values shrinks to be within the uncertainty bounds over most of the reach.
+The contrast between change normalized by flow (Figure 4.9B) and change not normalized by flow (Figure 4.9A) This indicates that flow is a primary factor in the reduction in downstream volume change in the post-augmentation period.
+This further suggests that the reach has not become more or less prone to erosion with time.
+It continues to be degradational on average, with the magnitude of degradation varying with flow.